UTB Style Guide

 Note: University logos are subject to approval by the board of regents because of the need to control representations of these marks in external publications and products.
 Control is exercised legally under copyright and trademarking statutes through the UT System Office of General Counsel’s Trademarking and Licensing division.

-The Office of Marketing and Communication oversees the development of any logo or logo modifications of these marks by offices, colleges or other administrative units or individuals at UTB and TSC.
+The Office of Marketing and Communication oversees the development of any logo or logo modifications of these marks by offices, colleges or other administrative units or individuals at UTB.

 lowercase One word (noun, verb, adjective) when referring to the absence of capital letters.
 Originally from printers’ practice.